ArtifexSoftware/MuPDF.NET/docs/document.rst

     :arg float fontsize: the default :data:`fontsize` for reflowable document types.
 This parameter is ignored if none of the parameters *rect* or *width* and *height* are specified.
 Will be used to calculate the page layout.

-    :raises TypeError: if the *type* of any parameter does not conform.
-    :raises FileNotFoundError: if the file / path cannot be found.
-Re-implemented as subclass of `RuntimeError`.
-    :raises EmptyFileError: if the file / path is empty or the `bytes` object in memory has zero length.
-A subclass of `FileDataError` and `RuntimeError`.
-    :raises ValueError: if an unknown file type is explicitly specified.
-    :raises FileDataError: if the document has an invalid structure for the given type -- or is no file at all (but e.g. a folder).
-A subclass of `RuntimeError`.

     :return: A document object.
-If the document cannot be created, an exception is raised in the above sequence.
-Note that PyMuPDF-specific exceptions, `FileNotFoundError`, `EmptyFileError` and `FileDataError` are intercepted if you check for `RuntimeError`.
+If the document cannot be created, an exception is raised.

-      In case of problems you can see more detail in the internal messages store: `print(fitz.TOOLS.mupdf_warnings())` (which will be emptied by this call, but you can also prevent this -- consult :meth:`Tools.mupdf_warnings`).

     .. note:: Not all document types are checked for valid formats already at open time.
 Raster images for example will raise exceptions only later, when trying to access the content.
 Other types (notably with non-binary content) may also be opened (and sometimes **accessed**) successfully -- sometimes even when having invalid content for the format: